incf-nidash/nidmresults-spmhtml/README.md

 #### Testing

 Currently, two versions of the test suite exist.
-One based on the `matlab unittesting framework` and the other based on the [`MOxUnit`](https://github.com/MOxUnit/MOxUnit) library.
+One is based on the `matlab unittesting framework` and the other is based on the [`MOxUnit`](https://github.com/MOxUnit/MOxUnit) library.

 The `matlab unittesting framework` tests are recommended for testing the code locally in `Matlab` as they perform much faster and do not require any additional installation.
 The `MOxUnit` tests are recommended for testing the code locally in `Octave` and are also used for the Travis CI.
 Below is a description of how to run each test set.

 ##### Matlab Unittesting Framework